Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 There are also hardware limitations, and these are tradeoffs for the performance you get in such a lightweight package.

 That’s the M1 on the left.
-To the right is the unified memory pool, from Hynix, which as you can see is directly attached to the M1.
+To the right is the unified memory pool, from Hynix (OTC:HXSCF) (OTC:HXSCL), which as you can see is directly attached to the M1.
 This brings all sorts of benefits in reduced latency.

 David Smith is an Apple engineer.